Avoid the Stress of Twitter Suspension

 10. Don’t Send Automated Direct Messages

-Sending out automated, cookie-cutter, or templated direct messages (DMs) to your followers is likely to get you flagged as a spammer.
+You will likely be flagged as a spammer if you send out automated, cookie-cutter, or templated direct messages (DMs) to your followers.
 If you need to send out DMs to all your followers, take advantage of third-party Twitter automation services that offer a rules-based system to DMs for more personalized messages.